Dental Office Names: How to Name Your Dental Practice

 8. Additional Considerations for Creating the Best Dental Practice Name

 The options above cover the general naming ideas for dental practices.
 What else should you consider when naming your dental office?
-Here are some best practices:
+Here are some best practices.

-- Is the name meaningful?
+• Is the name meaningful?
 Does your new business name convey the image or brand you want?
 You want it to be clear and concise so that people who search for a dentist online will quickly be able to identify with you.

-- Is it warm and positive?
-Does the name you are considering have a positive connotation or is it cold and clinical sounding?
-So many of my friends and family are intimidated by going to a new dentist and most dentists understand that fear can be a factor.
-Having a dentist stand with a drill in your mouth while you have the irrigation drain hanging out the other side can be scary for some patients.
+• Is it warm and positive?
+Does the name you are considering have a positive connotation, or is it cold and clinical sounding?
+So many of my friends and family are intimidated by going to a new dentist, and most dentists understand that fear can be a factor.
+Having a dentist stand with a drill in your mouth while you have the irrigation drain hanging out on the other side can be scary for some patients.
 The first impression you make on prospective patients is primarily based on the name of your practice and a referral if you have been recommended to them.
 The right name goes a long way to making patients feel as comfortable as possible to trust you with their teeth (or their children’s teeth) before they enter your office.

-- Is the domain name available?
+• Is the domain name available?
 If you plan on creating a dental website, which you should, conduct a domain name search to see if that domain is already registered.
 This can be a difficult step, particularly if you choose the “smiles sell” approach.
 You want to make sure that you choose a name that allows you to claim the best possible domain for your website.
 This is a crucial step as you want to have a single identity, from online to your outdoor signage.
 In most cases, a .com extension is going to be better than the alternatives since it's what most people assume as a default.
 However, there's little to no SEO value regarding the domain extension you go with.

-- Think about your logo.
+• Think about your logo.
 Your brand is more than just the name.
 You will need to create a dental logo that blends well with the name.
-Consider the logos of some top corporate brands – we know them intimately just from the logo.
-A memorable name will lend itself to a memorable logo and that is important if you want to create a memorable brand.
+Consider the logos of some top corporate brands.
+We know them intimately just from the logo.
+A memorable name will lend itself to a memorable logo, and that is important if you want to create a memorable brand.

-- Do you need a tagline?
+• Do you need a tagline?
 A tagline may be necessary if your business name doesn’t convey what you do.
 For example, if you have a general name such as Smith Dental, then perhaps a tagline can add some detail to what you do.
 Also, you may consider using the tagline to highlight any state-of-the-art technology that you employ.
-For example Smith Dental: Friendly Family Dentistry is clearer than the basic practice name.
+For example, Smith Dental: Friendly Family Dentistry is clearer than the basic practice name.

-- Does it produce an image of what you do?
+• Does it produce an image of what you do?
 People should be able to figure out what you do from your business name.
 Don’t leave any guesswork here.
 Be as clear as you can.

-- Demographic research may help you identify needs in your community.
+• Demographic research may help you identify needs in your community.
 Do you know your target market and competition?
 Consider doing some homework on this one.
 Look at a Google map of the other dentists in your area.
 Are there a lot of other practices in the same general area doing the same thing you do?
 This point could help you stand out in the crowd by adjusting your brand.
-You do not have to change what you do, but you do need to find a way to differentiate yourself from the other choices in the area.
+You don't have to change what you do, but you do need to find a way to differentiate yourself from the other choices in the area.

-- It is best to keep it short and memorable.
+• It is best to keep it short and memorable.
 Try to capture as much meaning with as few words as possible.
 If the name is more than 3 or 4 words, you may consider abbreviating it.
 You can always use a tagline to further elaborate on your specialties.
-Remember, people always have a lot of things on their minds so you want them to be able to remember your name easily.
+Remember, people always have a lot of things on their minds, so you want them to be able to remember your name easily.

-- Think about sign options.
+• Think about sign options.
 Yes, you will be putting up signs, so you need a name and a logo that looks good on the street corner.
 It also needs to go on your business cards, dental practice brochures, and website.
 It is important to think about how the name you choose will look.
 How will you create a clear and concise image centered on your business name?

 Next Steps After Naming Your Dental Practice